The School of Science is committed to the safety and well-being of all the members of the community.

 - bike and laptop registration

-MIT Medical provides 24-hour urgent care to the MIT community.
+MIT Health provides 24-hour urgent care to the MIT community.
 If you have a medical problem that can’t wait (such as a high fever, earache, or sprain) or an urgent mental health problem, or if you don’t know whether or not to seek medical attention, call 617-253-4481, day or night, for medical advice.
-You’ll speak to a triage nurse who may direct you to a hospital emergency room or MIT Medical’s Urgent Care Service, open from 7 a.m. to 11 p.m. daily.
+You’ll speak to a triage nurse who may direct you to a hospital emergency room or MIT Health’s Urgent Care Service, open from 7 a.m. to 11 p.m. daily.

-MIT Mental Health and Counseling
+MIT Health’s Student Mental Health & Counseling Services

 Weekdays: 617-253-2916 Nights/weekends: 617-253-4481